Works and planning

 Current and upcoming field investigations

-To help determine the best possible alignment for Inland Rail we conduct field investigations and technical studies.
-As we progress the reference design of the Albury to Illabo project you will see surveyors, investigators and engineers working along the alignment as part of these studies.
+As we progress the Albury to Illabo project you will see surveyors, investigators and engineers working along the alignment as part of field investigations and technical studies.

 |Location/s||Type of work||Timing||Contractor||What to expect|